MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/year-close-books.md

 1. Closing the accounting period.

-    A fiscal year is defined as one or more open periods as defined in the **Accounting Periods** page.
+    A fiscal year is defined as one or more open periods as defined in the **Accounting Periods** window.
 A typical fiscal year contains 12 periods of one month each, but you can also choose another method of defining a year.

     For more information, see [How to: Close Accounting Periods](year-close-account-periods.md).
 2. Registering prior-year entries.

     When you close a fiscal year, you must enter a number of administrative transactions (such as prepaid and accrued items).
 These transactions are called adjusting entries.
 There are no special rules for posting these entries, and they (like other entries) contain a check mark in the **Prior-Year Entry** field if they are posted on a date in a closed fiscal year.
 Even though a fiscal year has been closed, you can still post general ledger entries to it.
 3. Transferring balances from the income statement accounts to the balance sheet.

     After a fiscal year has been closed and all prior-year entries have been posted, the income statement accounts must be closed and the net income for the year must be transferred to an account under owners' equity on the balance sheet.
 Use the Close Income Statement batch job for this purpose.
 The batch job processes all general ledger accounts of the type Income Statement and creates entries that reverse their balances.
 These entries are placed in a journal from which they can be posted.
 The batch job does not post them automatically, except when an additional reporting currency is used.
 When an additional reporting currency is used, the batch job posts directly to the general ledger.